275 Carpenter Dr NE #106, Atlanta, GA 30328

 Where can I get my tattoo removed in Atlanta, GA?

 Dr. Ink Eraser, an Atlanta laser tattoo removal business, offers free consultations for anyone who wants to remove their tattoo.
 We will discuss financing options and give an estimate for the number of removal sessions.
+We also offer painless tattoo removal options!

 Contact us today to schedule your free consultation.